cube3power/atsd/rule-engine/functions-db.md

   value > 60 && db_last('temperature') < 30
 ```

+> As an alternative, if the specified metric was received in the same command, use [`value()`](functions-value.md) function.
+The `value()` function returns metric values set in the command, even if they're not yet stored in the database.

 * Retrieve the last value for the specified metric and entity.
 The entity can specified as a string or as `entity` placeholder.

 ```java